akvrohitvarma/offlinary/README.md

 Thank you for using offlinary!!

-_please check the wiki section if you want help using or installing OFFLINARY_
+_please check the wiki section if you want help installing OFFLINARY_